danieldotnl/ohc-addon-backend/src/ohc_backend/services/github/templates/README.md

 If you accidentally commit sensitive information, don't panic.
 GitHub provides [several ways to remove sensitive data](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository) from a repository.

 Sharing your automations can be incredibly valuable to the community, but always prioritize your privacy and security.

-## Important Notice

-⚠️ **This repository is automatically maintained by the Our Home Connected | Versioning addon.
-Manual edits to this repository are not recommended and may be overwritten during the next sync.**

-The proper way to modify the files in this repository is through the Home Assistant UI or other standard Home Assistant configuration methods.
-Any changes made there will be automatically synced to this repository by the addon.

 ## Repository Structure